-HSSEAS maintains a network of 16 Sun Fire V120/V440 and Sun Enterprise 220/ 280 servers, 25 Sun Solaris Ultra 5 computers, six Dell Poweredge multi-processor Windows servers, two Network Appliance RAID NFS servers and four Linux RAID NFS servers connected to a high-speed backbone network.
-The machines function as cycle, file, and application servers to approximately 600 Unix and Microsoft Windows workstations.
+HSSEAS maintains a network of over 120 Sun Fire and Enterprise servers, Dell Poweredge Windows servers, Network Appliance RAID NFS servers, and Linux RAID NFS servers connected to a high-speed backbone network.
+The machines function as cycle, file, and application servers to approximately 630 Unix and Microsoft Windows workstations.
 Four open computer laboratories and one classroom for computerized instruction house 210 of the PC workstations.
 Remote access to HSSEAS coursework applications is provided via Microsoft Terminal Server.

-In addition, UCLA Academic Technology Services (ATS) operates a 40-node, dual-processor Beowulf cluster that is used for performing lengthy, numerically intensive computations and for programs that can utilize parallel computing resources.
-ATS also provides assistance to groups and individuals wishing to parallelize their codes or establish their own local Beowulf cluster.
+UCLA Academic Technology Services (ATS) operates a 50-node, dual-processor Beowulf cluster that is used for performing lengthy, numerically intensive computations and for programs that can utilize parallel computing resources.
+ATS provides assistance to groups and individuals wishing to parallelize their codes or establish their own local Beowulf cluster.
+A UCLA Grid Portal and other high-performance computing resources are available.

 The school's manufacturing engineering program operates a group of workstations dedicated to CAD/CAM instruction, and the Computer Science Department operates a network of SUN, PC, and Macintosh computers.
-The school is connected via high-speed networks to the Internet, and computing resources at the national super-computer centers are available.
+The school is connected via high-speed network to the Internet, and computing resources at the national supercomputer centers are available.